peter88213/novelyst_timeline/docs/usage.md

 ### On the Timeline side

-- A section ID is a string looking like "ScID:1".
+- A section ID is a string looking like "sc1".
 It is auto-generated and must not be changed manually.
 - Only events with a label containing the string "Section" (user input) or a section ID (auto-generated) are exported as sections to a new noveltree project.
-- When generating a new noveltree project from a timeline the first time, "Section" labels are replaced with section ID labels.
+- When creating a new noveltree project from a timeline the first time, "Section" labels are replaced with section ID labels.
 - If a new noveltree project is generated again with the same timeline, the section ID labels may change.
 - Only events with a label containing a section ID are synchronized with an existing noveltree project.
 - Changes to the event start date/time affect the section date/time during synchronization.
 - Changes to the event text affect the section title during synchronization.
 - Changes to the event description affect the section description during synchronization.
 - The section structure of an existing noveltree project can not be changed in Timeline.
 Adding/removing events, or adding/removing section IDs from event labels will *not* add or remove the corresponding section during synchronization.

-### Synchronization of unspecific date/time in noveltree with specific date/time in Timeline.

-Day/Hour/Minute is converted to specific Timeline start/end date/time stamps, using the duration and the default date/time.

-The other way around (Timeline to noveltree), there are three options:

-- Retain each section's date/time mode (default).
-- Overwrite D/H/M with specific date/time stamps (**dhm_to_datetime** option).
-- Convert specific Timeline date/time stamps to D/H/M (**datetime_to_dhm** option)

-D/H/M refers to the default date/time stamp that can be set in the configuration.
+- When creating events from sections without date/time information, the dates are automatically generated with a one-day difference, starting from the noveltree project's reference date.

 ### Known limitations

-- Section events that begin before 0100-01-01 in the timeline, will not be synchronized with noveltree, because noveltree can not handle these dates.
+- Section events that begin before 0001-01-01 in the timeline, will not be synchronized with noveltree, because noveltree can not handle these dates.
 - The same applies to the section duration in this case, i.e. the event duration in Timeline and the section duration in noveltree may differ.
-- Sections that begin before 0100-01-01 in the timeline, can not have the D/H/M information converted to a date/time stamp and vice versa.
 - If a section event ends after 9999-12-31 in the timeline, the section duration is not synchronized with noveltree.

 ---